Join free daily organised walks or self guide – or do a mix of both

 We fully understand if you would prefer to be left to your own devices and we can provide you with whatever information you need to create a succession of enjoyable days out.
 Obviously if you would prefer to join our Organised Walks then that's absolutely fine with us too - we are happy for you to 'mix and match', doing your own thing one day and joining an Organised Walk the next.
 Our unique format enables you to do as much or as little as you like.

 Whatever you need, however we can help - for example you might want to check the weather forecast, need some help planning a route, or are simply looking for some tips on where to find the best wildflowers - simply drop into Office Hour and have a chat.
-We also offer self guided walking holidays in the Italian Dolomites and the Picos de Europa.
+We also offer self guided walking holidays in the Italian Dolomites, the Austrian Alps, the Picos de Europa and Andalucia.

 Plan your days over a relaxed, pre-dinner drink